Donny and Marie: I’m a Little Bit Country

 I first heard this in my high school cafeteria, sitting there at the end of a long table with my fellow social outcasts Bob and Rod.
-It was piped in over the PA system, and as guys all over the room starting casting sideways glances at all the pretty young things with their Farrah-dos and sprayed-on Levis, you could feel the barometer rising.
+It was piped in over the PA system, and as guys all over the room started casting sideways glances at all the pretty young things with their Farrah-dos and sprayed-on Levis, you could feel the barometer rising.
 I just sighed, as was my wont.

 Bob: I wonder how many virgins there are in this cafeteria?

 Rod: You bastard.